-- market which is not governed by specific rules - businessmen, indigenous bankers, nidhis, chit funds, and so on. - 3.
-The rate of interest is relatively very high. - 4.
-It is under the direct control and supervision of the 4.
-It is not under the direct control and supervision of the central bank. - 5.
-The main instruments are call money, Treasury 5.
-The main instruments are darshani hundis (sight bills) and muddati hundis (usance or time bills). - and 6.
-There is no specific rule for security and hypothecation against credit.
-It varies from region to region and from creditor to creditor. - 7.
-Small as well as large corporate houses and the 7.
-Small businessmen and consumers are generally the customers of credit. - debt may influence the terms of present credit.
+Organised Unorganised 1.
+Organised money market is that part of money market which is under specific rules and regulations.
+1. Unorganised money market is that part of money market which is not governed by specific rules and regulations.
+2. The main players are commercial banks, discount houses, co-operative banks, bill markets, and so on.
+2. The main players are village money lenders, businessmen, indigenous bankers, nidhis , chit funds, and so on.
+3. The rate of interest is relatively low.
+3. The rate of interest is relatively very high.
+4. It is under the direct control and supervision of the central bank.
+4. It is not under the direct control and supervision of the central bank.
+5. The main instruments are call money, Treasury bills, commercial bills, and so on.
+5. The main instruments are darshani hundis (sight bills) and muddati hundis (usance or time bills).
+6. There are specific rules for security and hypothecation against credit.
+6. There is no specific rule for security and hypothecation against credit.
+It varies from region to region and from creditor to creditor.
+7. Small as well as large corporate houses and the government are generally the customers of credit.
+7. Small businessmen and consumers are generally the customers of credit.
+8. Personal acquaintance does not influence the terms of credit.
+8. Personal acquaintance or past performance to repay debt may influence the terms of present credit.

-3.3 CHARACTERISTICS OF AN ORGANISED OR DEVELOPED MONEY MARKET
+7.3 CHARACTERISTICS OF AN ORGANISED OR DEVELOPED MONEY MARKET